-- communicate interest in, respect for, support of, and empathy for the patient. - understand the patient, family, and caregiver's perspectives, concerns, complaints, and issues. - provide closure to interviews by summarizing and affirming agreements, asking whether the patient has other issues or concerns, and planning follow-up (eg, next visit and plan for unexpected outcomes). - communicate effectively with patients who are exhibiting anger or who present other challenges in order to resolve relational barriers between the physician, other health care professionals, and the patient. - · communicate effectively and encourage open communication with the patient, as appropriate, during clinical procedures, including OMT. - clarify his/her role in the patient's care and/or on the health care team with the patient. - understand and appreciate the role of other health care professionals in the care of patients and work in cooperation with them when applicable to provide highquality patient-centered care.
+- communicate interest in, respect for, support of, and empathy for the patient. - understand the patient's, family's, and caregiver's perspectives, concerns, complaints, and issues. - provide closure to interviews by summarizing and affirmin agreements, asking whether the patient has other issues or concerns, and planning follow-up (e.g., next visit and awareness of unexpected outcomes). - communicate effectively with patients who are exhibiting anger or who present other challenges in order to resolve relational barriers between the physician, other health care professionals, and the patient. - · communicate effectively and encourage open communication with the patient, as appropriate, during clinical procedures, including OMT. - clarify their role in the patient's care and/or on the health care team with the patient. - understand and appreciate the role of other health care professionals in the care of patients and work in cooperation with them when applicable to provide highquality patient-centered care.